- Posted by Gilleen Witkowski

 - 0 Comments

-- Caryn Liles, classical conditioning, clicker training, dog walker, dog-walking, force-free dog handling, group walks, operant conditioning, positive reinforcement, private walks, puppies, safety, the Toronto Centre for Canine Education, Toronto, training
+- Caryn Liles, classical conditioning, clicker training, dog training, force-free, force-free dog handling, operant conditioning, positive reinforcement, private walks, puppies, safety, TCCE, the Toronto Centre for Canine Education

 I had it during a dog walking course.
 It was a little bit terrifying.

 Caryn Liles, who runs a large dog training facility in Toronto (the TCCE), was teaching the class.
 She shocked us with this story:

 Years prior, Caryn was mauled at a client’s house.

 Caryn and her dog Parker <3

 At the time, she subscribed to the dominance theory.
 She was demonstrating an “alpha roll” (pinning the dog to the ground) to the dog’s parents.
 While they watched, the dog lashed out.
 The experience left Caryn with deep bites on her arm, body, and face – and a need for change.

 In retrospect, Caryn realized the dog had been signalling deep discomfort and fear before lashing out.
 After some research, Caryn turned to a positive reinforcement-based training philosophy.
 Since then, she’s thrived on safely teaching dogs new behaviours using tasty rewards, toys, play, and other reinforcers.
 Quite the about-face.